telerik/ajax-docs/controls/grid/functionality/grouping/group-footers.md

->note RadGrid will calculate aggregates over the entire data source and will respect the filter expression applied (if present).
+>tip RadGrid will calculate aggregates over the entire data source and will respect the filter expression applied (if present).
 >

->note The default style applied for the group footers will be this set for the common footer of the corresponding table.
+>tip The default style applied for the group footers will be this set for the common footer of the corresponding table.
 >